cheydrick/PyVLChttp/README.txt

       happened, else the caller has to check the HTTP status and connection status every time (unless that's ok?).
 Maybe instead just check once on init and hope nothing bad happens later.
+    - Utility functions for converting file paths to MRL format